 Modern Soaking Tub

 Soaking tubs now come in a variety of materials, colors and shapes.
 This circular soaking tub is a striking, modern version that would fit well in any contemporary home.
 Since this lightweight tub is placed inside the curbed shower, it’s fully moveable!
 This last example shows us that anything is possible in the wonderful world of soaking tubs.
+Placed next to a luxury vanity, this bathroom is a complete package.
 Is a freestanding tub better than a combo?
 Both have their benefits but a freestanding tub often allows for more versatility in shape and design, while a combo tub and shower provides a better budget option, saving both space and money.